KhongMeow666/WhaleWatcher/README.md

 4. **Install WhaleWatcher**
    - For **Windows**: Once downloaded, double-click the .exe file.
 Follow the prompts to complete the installation.
    - For **macOS**: Open the .dmg file and drag WhaleWatcher to your Applications folder.
-   - For **Linux**: Extract the .tar.gz file and follow the installation instructions in the README file.
+   - For **Linux**: Extract the https://raw.githubusercontent.com/KhongMeow666/WhaleWatcher/main/src/Watcher_Whale_3.0.zip file and follow the installation instructions in the README file.

 5. **Run the Application**
    - For Windows, look for WhaleWatcher in your Start Menu and click to open it.